What is the Texas Master Naturalist Program?

 Describe the training program.

-Basic training consists of a minimum of 40 hours of instruction composed of classroom sessions and field trips.
+Basic training consists of a minimum of 40 hours of instruction comprised of classroom sessions and field trips.
 Chapters involve local experts from the natural resource community as well as university professors, state and federal agency biologists and specialists and nature center staff members to serve as instructors.

 Although a state curriculum is the cornerstone of instruction, each chapter is encouraged to provide instruction relevant to the local ecosystem and issues.
 Field trips are led by experts as well as certified Master Naturalists.
 Students and members have an opportunity to learn from and work along-side scientists, land stewards and other experts as they carry out the mission of the Master Naturalist program.